Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

-In fact, this is precisely the adaptive symplectic integrator first proposed in \cite{Ha1997} and also presented on page 254 of \cite{LeRe2005}.
+In fact, this is precisely the adaptive symplectic integrator first proposed in \cite{Ha1997} and presented in \cite[page 254]{LeRe2005}.
 Most existing symplectic integrators can be interpreted as variational integrators, but there are also new methods that are most naturally derived as variational integrators.
-We will also consider a fourth-order Hamiltonian variational integrator recently developed in \cite{ScShLe2017}, which is distinct from any existing symplectic method.
+We will also consider a fourth-order Hamiltonian Taylor variational integrator (HTVI4), which is distinct from any existing symplectic method.

 One of the most important aspects of implementing a variable time-step symplectic integrator of this form is a well chosen monitor function, $g(q)$.
 We need $g$ to be positive-definite, so that we never stall or march backward in time.
 Noting that the above integrator is first-order, a natural choice is to use the second-order truncation error given by $-\frac{(q_1^t-q_0^t)^2}{2}M^{-1}\nabla V(q_0)$.
-Let $tol$ be some desired level of accuracy, then one choice for $g$ would be,
+Let $tol$ be some desired level of accuracy.
+Then, using $q_1^t-q_0^t = hg(q_0)$, one choice for $g$ would be,